spatialos/gdk-for-unity/docs/content/glossary.md

 Many [workers](#worker) can connect to a [SpatialOS world](#spatialos-world).
 To prevent them from clashing, SpatialOS only allows one worker at a time to write to each [SpatialOS component](#spatialos-component).
 Write access is defined at the component level.

 Which individual worker *actually has* write access is managed by SpatialOS, and can change regularly because of [load balancing](https://docs.improbable.io/reference/latest/shared/glossary#load-balancing).
-However, the list of workers that could *possibly* gain write access is constrained by the access control list.
+However, the list of workers that could *possibly* gain write access is constrained by the [access control lists](#access-control-list).

 > Related: [Understanding read and write access](https://docs.improbable.io/reference/latest/shared/design/understanding-access)